-Stephen Paulus Emerging Composer Competition
+Stephen Paulus Emerging Composers Competition

-Sedek’s winning work, “The Beauty of Cosmic Things,” was performed by True Concord in November, 2018, in three concerts of American music that honored veterans and commemorated the centenary of Armistice Day.
+Sedek’s winning work, “The Beauty of Cosmic Things,” was performed by True Concord in November 2018, in three concerts of American music that honored veterans and commemorated the centenary of Armistice Day.

 Hazzard’s winning work, “Look Back on Time,” was performed by True Concord in March, 2018, in four concerts of American music based on the poetry of Emily Dickinson.